 Mulege Baja California, Mexico Travel Guide

-Approximately 60 km (37 miles) north of Mulegé.
-The drive lasts about 45 minutes on California STATE route 1.
+Approximately 60 (37 miles) north of Mulegé.
+The drive is approximately 45 minutes on California STATE route 1.

 Drive your own car, travel by ABC bus, or hire a taxi.

-Carry on with your travels to discover more of The Land of contrasts's captivating landscapes and history.
+Carry on with your travels to discover more of Baja California's captivating landscapes and history.

 Approximately 130 km (80 miles) south of Mulegé.
-The drive lasts about 1.5 hours on Highway 1.
+The drive lasts about 1.5 hours on California STATE route 1.

 The beaches begin about 20-40 km (12-25 miles) south of Mulegé on Highway 1.
 Driving access needed for individual coves.

-Mulegé's location permits entry to remarkable the natural environment and wildlife encounters.
+Mulegé's location permits entry to remarkable natural landscapes and wildlife encounters.

 Ancient rock art sites west of Mulegé, an UNESCO World Heritage site showing prehistoric art.